 Responsible Representative – An adult who has been designated by the beneficiary to act on their behalf with respect to their services.
 The written designation of a responsible representative does not give legal authority for that individual to independently handle the beneficiary’s business without the beneficiary’s involvement.
 In the case of an interdicted individual, the responsible party must be the curator appointed by the court of competent jurisdiction.

-Request for Services Registry (RFSR) – A waiting list for the CCW program which contains the names and dates of requests of individuals applying for a CCW opportunity.

 Self-neglect – The failure, either by the adult’s action or inaction, to provide the proper or necessary support or medical, surgical, or any other care necessary for his own well-being.
 No adult who is being provided treatment in accordance with a recognized religious method of healing in lieu of medical treatment shall for that reason alone be considered to be self-neglected.
 (La.
 R.S.
 15:1503)

+Service Logs - Documentation of the delivery of PAS and Caregiver Temporary Support services, activities and observations of a beneficiary.

 Sexual Abuse – Any non-consensual sexual activity between a beneficiary and another individual.
-Sexual activity includes, but is not limited to kissing, hugging, stroking, or fondling with sexual intent; oral sex or sexual intercourse; insertion of objects with sexual intent; request, suggestion, or encouragement by another person for the beneficiary to perform sex with any other person when beneficiary is not capable of or competent to refuse.
+Sexual activity includes, but is not limited to kissing, hugging, stroking, or fondling with sexual intent; oral sex or sexual intercourse; insertion of objects with sexual intent; request, suggestion, or encouragement by another person for the beneficiary to perform sex with any other person when the beneficiary is not capable of or competent to refuse.

 Support Coordination – Services provided to eligible beneficiaries to help them gain access to the full range of needed services including medical, social, educational, housing, and other support services regardless of the funding source for these services.
 Activities also include assessment, Plan of Care development, service monitoring, critical incident management, and transition/discharge.